fisico-alienado/react-tres-en-raya/README.md

   }
 #+END_SRC

-When the toggle button is clicked, =handleSortToggle= will be called.
+When the toggle button is clicked, `handleSortToggle` will be called.
 What this handler does is just flipping and saving the boolean state:

 #+BEGIN_SRC js
   handleSortToggle() {